isaacnmm/pestpolicy-hugo2XX/content/posts/flea-life-cycle/index.md

 layout: post
 ---

-The flea life [cycle](https://pestpolicy.com/how-long-does-it-take-to-break-the-flea-life-cycle/) consists of four stages: egg, flea larva, pupa, and the adult.
+The flea life [cycle](https://pestpolicy.com/how-long-does-it-take-to-break-the-flea-life-cycle/)consists of four stages: egg, flea larva, pupa, and the adult.
 Fleas will live from a few weeks to several months given optimal humidity and temperature (70 percent and 7085F). - Fleas feed on blood, and the cycle of a flea's life is closely aligned with that need. - Flea eggs hatch into larvae, which then turn into pupae before emerging as adults.

 The adults lay eggs as they feed to continue the cycle.
-Understanding [the flea life cycle](https://pestpolicy.com/how-long-does-it-take-to-break-the-flea-life-cycle/) functions can help you better protect your pet and home from these parasites!
+Understanding [the flea life cycle](https://pestpolicy.com/how-long-does-it-take-to-break-the-flea-life-cycle/)functions can help you better protect your pet and home from these parasites!

 In this article, we'll take a look at the cycle of their life.
 Also, check this fleas movement guide.